 The Scholastic Assessment Test is a globally recognized test used to select prospective candidates for undergraduate admissions to colleges in the United States and other countries abroad.
 It is generally taken in the 11th or 12th grade.

-What are the main topics covered in the SAT?
+What are the main topics covered in the digital SAT?

 The SAT has three sections: